Qiplex/Full-Discography/README.md

 # [Full Discography](https://qiplex.com/software/full-discography/)

-### Discover all releases of the artists you love!
+### Discover ALL releases of the artists you love!

 ### More info https://qiplex.com/software/full-discography/